neutralinojs/neutralinojs.github.io/docs/api/os.md

 Executes a command and returns the output.

 ### ExecCommandOptions
-- `command`: The command needs to be executed.
+- `command`: The command that is to be executed.

 ### Return object (awaited):
 - `output`: String data taken from the both standard output (STDOUT) and standard error (STDERR) streams of the command's process.